A Framework for Risk Assessment and Optimal Line Upgrade Selection to Mitigate Wildfire Risk: Test Case Results

 \section{Test Case Results}

 The proposed risk assignment and upgrade selection methods are demonstrated through several test cases.
-First, a simple example using the cumulative risk metric is presented.
-This is then expanded to show the effect of segmenting lines.
-Next, the performance of the cumulative risk metric is compared with the maximum risk and threshold metrics.
-Finally, an example that weighs risk values based on line voltage is presented to demonstrate how grid-specific data can be incorporated.
+First, a simple example using the CCC problem variant is presented.
+This is then expanded to show the effect of using different line segment lengths in the problem.
+Next, the performance of the CCC problem is compared with the MMM problem, along with the tradeoff between the two.
+Finally, an example that weighs risk values based on line voltage is presented to demonstrate how grid-specific data can be incorporated to quantify the relative probability of electric fault.